manvominh/angular-js-server-crud/README.md

 This is a CRUD web application front-end using angular version 17 connecting to api with json-server

-There are sereral technical using in this web application:
+There are sereral technicals using in this web application:

 + angular 17
 + json-server

-CRUD stands for main function :
+CRUD stands for main functions :

 + C: Create User
 + R: Read User(s)